 - You had an injury or illness prior to starting military service and the condition became worse as a result.

 - You currently have a disability related to active duty military service, but a doctor did not diagnose the health issue until after you completed your service.

 It is important to note that the VA presumes that certain disabilities have a direct relationship to military service.
 These include any chronic illness that first appeared within a year of ending your active military service, any illness caused by toxic exposure such as jet fuel, and illness related to Vietnam veterans and Gulf War veterans who served time as a prisoner of war.

 Start Your Claim with Hill & Ponton Today

 We encourage you to complete the free disability case evaluation for veterans even if you are uncertain that you qualify for disability compensation.
-An experienced military disability attorney will assist you with the evaluation if you need help and then guide you on the next steps to appealing your disability claims with the United States Department of Veterans Affairs.

 We are sorry that this post was not as useful for you!